-Do not offer continuous glucose monitoring routinely to pregnant women with diabetes.
+Do not offer continuous glucose monitoring routinely to pregnant service users with diabetes.
 (NICE 2015)

-Consider continuous glucose monitoring for pregnant women on insulin therapy:
+Consider continuous glucose monitoring for pregnant service users on insulin therapy:

 - who have problematic severe hypoglycaemia (with or without impaired awareness of hypoglycaemia) or - who have unstable blood glucose levels (to minimise variability) or - to gain information about variability in blood glucose levels.
 (NICE 2015)